 - Podcasting enables you to build better engagement with your audience.
 The bond formed between a podcaster and his or her listeners is like that of a radio audience.
 There’s a level of intimacy that can’t be duplicated by video or the printed word alone (I know, I’m saying this to you using the printed word alone).
 Podcasting allows you to express emotion and emphasis in ways that don’t come across as well with just copy on a page.

 - Podcast audience members are loyal.
 Consider the numbers: 88% listen to all episodes.
 80% listen to an entire episode or most of an episode.
 79% listen immediately.
 55% listen within 24 hours.
 69% report that a podcast ad made them aware of a product.
 61% made a purchase because of a podcast ad.
 [Statistics from whypodcasts.org and musicoomph.com]

 - The popularity of podcasts is still growing.
+Edison Research reports that the number of American’s who listen to a podcast each week has grown 100% over the past four years, and 67 million American’s listen to a podcast every month.
 Smartphones are fueling the growth of podcasts and will continue to do so. iTunes have also contributed to the growth of podcasts.
 Apps like Stitcher, Soundcloud, and Spreaker are ways that people are listening to podcasts today.